sanger/samples_extraction/README.md

 Changes are broadcasted to the user interface by websockets with the support of a Redis database.
 The interface is updated with the changes in the database.
 All changes in available groups, assets, metadata and rules to apply are updated in the user interface automatically.

+To do it, the browser joins a websockets channel that is broadcasting from the specific activity it is being displayed.
+It can emit 2 different types of messages to the channel:

+  - AssetGroup message : this message modifies the contents of the asset group.
+It is sent whenever the user changes the contents of the asset group in the UI.
+  - Activity message: this message modifies the selected information that is returned by a server update.
+It is sent when the user clicks on Show/Hide links.

+The server can emit 1 type of message into the channel:

+  - Activity React state message : this message renders the UI state as it should be displayed by React.
+It is sent every time the activity updated_at timestamp has changed (when the activity is saved).

 #### Data model: